James Hannigan: Interactive music career

-Screen Music Connect and Game Music Connect
+Screen Music Connect and other conferences

-In 2013, James Hannigan founded popular yearly conference 'Game Music Connect' with friend and fellow composer and industry commentator John Broomhall.
-Held each year at London’s Southbank Centre, the event ran for three years between 2013 and 2015.
+In 2013, James Hannigan founded popular yearly conference Game Music Connect with friend and industry commentator, John Broomhall.
+Held each year at London’s Southbank Centre, the event partnered with PRS For Music, Playstation and British Academy of Film and Television Arts (BAFTA).
+Running for three years between 2013 and 2015, events featured numerous panels with leading composers, and keynote speeches from industry executives from Electronic Arts, Sony Interactive Entertainment and others.

 In 2018, it was announced that James Hannigan had founded a new London-based conference on film, television, game and virtual reality music, to be known as 'Screen Music Connect'.